Dunwich

 In the Anglo-Saxon period, Dunwich was the capital of the Kingdom of the East Angles, but the harbour and most of the town have since disappeared due to coastal erosion.
 At its height it was an international port similar in size to 14th-century London.
 Its decline began in 1286 when a storm surge hit the East Anglian coast, followed by two great storms in February and December of 1287, until it eventually shrank to the village it is today.
 Dunwich is possibly connected with the lost Anglo-Saxon placename Dommoc.
+The name means dune -wich town, in old english.

 The population of the civil parish at the 2001 census was 84, which increased to 183 according to the 2011 Census, though the area used by the Office of National Statistics for 2011 also includes part of the civil parish of Westleton.
 There is no parish council; instead there is a parish meeting.

 History

 Since the 15th century, Dunwich has frequently been identified with Dommoc – the original seat of the Anglo-Saxon bishops of the Kingdom of East Anglia established by Sigeberht of East Anglia for Saint Felix in c.
 629–31.
 Dommoc was the seat of the bishops of Dommoc until around 870, when the East Anglian kingdom was taken over by the initially pagan Danes.
 Years later, antiquarians would even describe Dunwich as being the "former capital of East Anglia".
-However, many historians now prefer to locate Dommoc at Walton Castle, which was the site of a Saxon shore fort.
+However, many historians now prefer to locate Dommoc at Walton Castle, which was the site of a Saxon Shore fort (confusingly these were Roman structures).

 The Domesday Book of 1086 describes it as possessing three churches.
 At that time it had an estimated population of 3,000.

-On 1 January 1286, a storm surge reached the east edge of the town and destroyed buildings in it.
+On 1 January 1286, a storm surge reached the east edge of the town and destroyed buildings.
 Before that, most recorded damage to Dunwich was loss of land and damage to the harbour.

-This was followed by two further surges the next year, the South England flood of February 1287 and St. Lucia's flood in December.
-A fierce storm in 1328 also swept away the entire village of Newton, a few miles up the coast.
+This was followed by two further surges the next year, the South England flood of February 1287 and St Lucia's flood in December.
+There was a fierce storm in 1328.
 Another large storm in 1347 swept some 400 houses into the sea.
 The Grote Mandrenke around 16 January 1362 finally destroyed much of the remainder of the town.

-Most of the buildings that were present in the 13th century have disappeared, including all eight churches, and Dunwich is now a small coastal village.
+Most of the buildings present in the 13th century have disappeared, including all eight churches, and Dunwich is now a small coastal village.
 The remains of a 13th-century Franciscan priory (Greyfriars) and the Leper Hospital of St James can still be seen.
-A popular local legend says that, at certain tides, church bells can still be heard from beneath the waves.
+A popular local legend says that at certain tides church bells can still be heard from beneath the waves.